Article

 Important information

-This marketing material is not intended as a recommendation to invest in any particular asset class, security or strategy.
+This is marketing material and not financial advice.
+It is not intended as a recommendation to buy or sell any particular asset class, security or strategy.
 Regulatory requirements that require impartiality of investment/investment strategy recommendations are therefore not applicable nor are any prohibitions to trade before publication.

 Views and opinions are based on current market conditions and are subject to change.